 I had a migraine for about 36 hours.
 Probably triggered by 12 hours of intense writing and Zooming, barely moving my eyeballs or body.
-It’s a thing I get from that thing I do.
+It’s a fairly predictable scenario.
 Yet somehow I forgot to pack my souped-up Tylenol and, of course, in quarantine you can’t have Tylenol delivered because it’s a fever reducer and could mask the COVID symptoms for which you are continuously tested.
 I tried to roll with the pain, drinking water, dragging myself out to the balcony for fresh air, begging the Universe for mercy.
 As ya do.
 So yes, Day 8 of quarantine is when things got tough.
 I thought to myself, “Oh this is why they don’t let you have the alcohol or sharp objects.”

 Around 7pm, or maybe it was 2pm, I downloaded an audiobook of Pride and Prejudice from my library back home.
 Actually two versions: an LA Theater performance with snappy repartee that made me hate everybody within 8 minutes, then a conventional 12-hour full-text reading of the novel.
 I discovered a slider on the app that lets you slow down the narration from normal speed to 75%, which was about right.
 I set the phone beside a pillow on my big white hotel bed and imagined I was in a soft, safe, pain-free space.